raiden-network/spec/messaging.rst

 .. _unlock-message:

-Unlock
+Unlock (WHY DON'T WE CALL THIS SECRET THEN?)
 ------

 ..
 Note:: At the current (15/02/2018) Raiden implementation as of commit ``cccfa572298aac8b14897ee9677e88b2b55c9a29`` this message is known in the codebase as ``Secret``.

 Non cancellable, Non expirable.
+WHAT IS THE GOAL OF THIS MESSAGE?

-Invariants
+Invariants (THIS SEEMS TO BE DIFFERENT INVARIANTS THAN IN THE OTHER CHAPTERS?)
 ^^^^^^^^^^

 - The :term:`balance proof` merkle tree must have the corresponding lock removed (and only this lock).
+NO MERKLE TREE ANYMORE
 - This message is only sent after the corresponding partner has sent a :ref:`Reveal Secret message <reveal-secret-message>`.
 - The :term:`nonce` is increased by ``1`` with respect to the previous :term:`balance proof`
 - The :term:`locked amount` must decrease and the :term:`transferred amount` must increase by the amount held in the unlocked lock.